JvanKatwijk/qt-dab/README.md

 Note:
 I work on Linux, creating both AppImages for Linux and Cross-compiled versions for Windows.
-While it is most likely possible to build an executable on and for Windows, do not ask me, I do not know anything about windows.
+While it is most likely possible to build an executable on and for Windows, do not ask me, I do not know anything about Windows.

 =====================================================================

 It is strongly advised to use qmake/make for the compilation process,